OGWhisper/carelinelive-interview-task-spotify/README.md

 export const CLIENT_SECRET = '';
 ```

+`/src/environments/credentials.ts` is included in the `.gitignore` to ensure credentials aren't pushed to the repository.

 ## App structure
 This is a very basic Angular application, with no routing.
 Once you've added the Spotify API credentials, starting the app should load and display a playlist.